smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 5. The app receives the response to its `StartService` for the RPC service:

     1. If the response was a `StartServiceNAK` the app will shut down.
-    2. If the response was a `StartServiceACK`, `requiresAudioSupport` was set to true, but the protocol version of the ACK is less than the major version of this feature, the app will shut down.
+    2. If the response was a `StartServiceACK`, `requiresAudioSupport` was set to true, but the protocol version of the ACK is less than the major version of this feature, the app will check if audio support is available using the `MediaStreamingStatus` class.
+If it is available it will continue, if not it will shut down.
     3. If the response was a `StartServiceACK`, `requiresAudioSupport` was set to true, the protocol version of the ACK is equal to or greater than the major version of this feature, and the `autoBTCapability` flag is set to false, the app will check if audio support is available using the `MediaStreamingStatus` class.
 If it is available it will continue, if not it will shut down.
     4. If the response was a `StartServiceACK`, `requiresAudioSupport` was set to true, the protocol version of the ACK is equal to or greater than the major version of this feature, and the `autoBTCapability` flag is set to true, the app will continue.